The fundamental activity of medical science is to determine the ultimate causation of disease.

 Human growth hormone, or hGH, is the master hormone secreted by cells.
 While it contributes to tissue growth in childhood, it remains essential for other vital functions in adulthood.
 This master hormone affects all other hormones, organs, and body cells.
 It’s necessary for repair and restorative abilities at the cellular level.

-Yet, hGH therapy is not for everyone, which is why Cenegenics only prescribes it for patients with a proven adult deficiency.
-For those who are deficient, hGH therapy can increase libido, lean muscle, bone density, skin thickness, exercise capacity, renal blood flow, and general feelings of wellbeing.
+Yet, hGH therapy is not for everyone, which is why Cenegenics only recommends it for patients with a proven adult deficiency.
+For those who are deficient, HGH therapy can increase libido, lean muscle, bone density, skin thickness, exercise capacity, renal blood flow, and general feelings of wellbeing.

 An assessment of not only clinical levels but also deficiencies indicated by symptoms can indicate an adult hGH deficiency.
 Your Cenegenics physician will help you understand and assess all available information as objectively as possible to help you make an informed decision for your personalized treatment plan.

-Even in patients who may not benefit from hormone regulation, Cenegenics can still provide effective treatments to support optimal functioning and minimized disease risk.
-Our dedicated staff of wellness optimization clinicians work closely with each patient to identify their specific needs and make tailored recommendations suited to their unique lifestyle.
+Even in patients who may not benefit from hormone regulation, Cenegenics can still provide effective treatments to support optimal functioning and minimize disease risk.
+Our dedicated staff of wellness optimization clinicians works closely with each patient to identify their specific needs and make tailored recommendations suited to their unique lifestyle.